Will AI Replace Historians? AI Can Search Archives, But It Cannot Interpret the Past

 Why AI-Generated History Is Unreliable

 AI systems trained on digitized text have a fundamental bias: they can only search what has been digitized.
 The archives of powerful institutions are well-digitized.
-The records of marginalized communities, oral histories, physical artifacts, and documents in less-common languages are not.
+The records of marginalized communities, oral histories, physical artifacts, documents in less-common languages, and the personal papers of ordinary people are not.
 An AI-assisted search of the historical record systematically overrepresents certain voices and underrepresents others.

-Moreover, AI cannot read between the lines.
+AI also cannot read between the lines.
 A letter from a colonial official describing a local population as "contented" might be accurately transcribed and indexed by AI -- but the historian knows to ask why the official needed to say that, what was happening politically at the time that made such a claim useful, and what the actual population might have said if anyone had asked them.
+The job of historical interpretation is precisely to question the surface meaning of sources.

 The Growing Importance of Historical Thinking

 Ironically, AI may be making historical thinking more valuable, not less.
-As AI generates vast quantities of plausible-sounding text about the past, the ability to evaluate sources critically, distinguish reliable evidence from fabrication, and construct well-supported arguments becomes a crucial civic skill.
+As AI generates vast quantities of plausible-sounding text about the past, the ability to evaluate sources critically, distinguish reliable evidence from fabrication, and construct well-supported arguments becomes a crucial civic skill -- not just an academic one.

 What Historians Should Do